-v. coordinate with the State board to support the local development of career pathways and articulate processes by which career pathways will be developed by local workforce development boards, as appropriate;
+v.
+Describe how the eligible agency will- coordinate with the State board to support the local development of career pathways and articulate processes by which career pathways will be developed by local workforce development boards, as appropriate;

-Implementation of career pathways and programs of study will be monitored through a state-established review process and must adhere to the Department of Education Career-Technical Program of Study Assurances.
+Implementation of career pathways and programs of study will be monitored through a state-established review process and must adhere to ODEW Career-Technical Program of Study Assurances.
 The assurances are developed from applicable sections of Ohio Revised Code and Ohio Administrative Code.

-The Department of Education and Department of Higher Education work collaboratively with state workforce development agencies to ensure pathways are aligned to high-wage, high-skill and in-demand jobs.
+ODEW and ODHE work collaboratively with state workforce development agencies to ensure pathways are aligned to high-wage, high-skill and in-demand jobs.
 Local recipients are encouraged to collaborate with local workforce development boards to ensure specific programs of study are aligned to local and regional workforce needs.